 “They [the recipients] will pray for you with deep affection because of the overflowing grace God has given to you.”

-Prayers – For Me?
+The Needy will Pray – For Me?

-It never occurred to me that those whom I viewed as being in real need would turn around and pray – for me?
-Don’t I have everything I need?
-So much so that I can share some of it with others?
 But that’s where they are so rich and I am so poor.
-Those who must depend on God for even their next meal recognize the grace, faithfulness and compassion of God in ways we never will.
+Those who must depend on God for even their next meal recognize the grace, faithfulness, and compassion of God in ways we never will.
 Day-by-day and moment-by-moment.
 It’s a humbling thought when you consider that from such grateful hearts, those who have so little offer up prayers for those who have so much.

 “I am well supplied, having received … the gifts you sent, a fragrant offering, a sacrifice acceptable and pleasing to God.”
 (Philippians 4:18)